kakavi/metabase/docs/users-guide/start.md

 - [Getting automatic insights with X-rays](14-x-rays.md)
 - [Setting and getting alerts](15-alerts.md)

-Let's get started with an overview of [What Metabase does](01-what-is-metabase.md).
+Let's get started with an overview of [What Kenga Analytics does](01-what-is-metabase.md).